The hitting distribution of a line segment for two dimensional random walks: Estimation of near the edges

 As being mentioned at the beginning of this section our estimation of $H^{I(n)}$ made above is appropriate if $x-n$ is large in comparison with $n\pm s$.
 When $x-n$ is not large, it is better to replace $h^-_{x-n}(y-n)$ by

 in (\ref{eq-thm8}); also make use of the corresponding estimate of $H^{\pm}_{x}$ in \cite{U}.

-2mm\n {\it Proof of Theorem \ref{thm2}}.
-The proof is based on an estimate of $H^-_x(s)$ verified in \cite{U} (Theorem 1 of it).
+2mm\n {\it Proof of Theorem \ref{thm2}} ({\it the case $\de=0$}).
+The proof is based on an estimate of $H^-_x(s)$ verified in \cite{U} (Theorem 1.1).
 The case when $(x-n)\wedge (n-s)\wedge (n+s)\to\infty$ the assertion is included in Theorem \ref{thm1}.
 The other case is dealt with as in the proofs of Theorems \ref{thm5} and \ref{thmII-2} by employing (VI).
 The computations to be carried out this time are much simpler in either case.